latex3/iftex/README.md

 eTeX, PDFTeX, XeTeX, LuaTeX, LuaHBTeX, pTeX, upTeX, pTeX-ng, VTeX, Aleph.

-In addition, an \ifpdf test is provided to test the PDF or DVI output mode.
-This is essentially the same as the existing test in the ifpdf package.
+In addition, an \iftutex test is true for XeTeX and LuaTeX, and an \ifpdf test is provided to test the PDF or DVI output mode.

 ## Compatibility Packages

 In addition to the main iftex.sty package, small wrapper packages are provided

-ifetex.sty  ifluatex.sty  ifvtex.sty  ifxetex.sty
+ifetex.sty  ifluatex.sty  ifvtex.sty  ifxetex.sty ifpdf.sty

 These include iftex and in some cases emulate some additional commands to allow these packages to replace the original packages in TeX